dennistribe/es-low-tech-worlds/planning/story_notes.md

 - Rapid development of new ships and outfits.
 - Exploration of adjacent star systems.
 - Colonisation of at least one other planet, using their own ships and technology.

+Will there be fighting between the two peoples, in space?
+Not sure yet.

 # Pirate threat